Data Center Migration to Cloud Checklist

-- Notify end users when the maintenance period is over and the system is expected to be performing normally.
-This will help end users to know if they may be experiencing a migration related issue or a real problem.
+- Notify end-users when the maintenance period is over and the system is expected to be performing normally.
+This can help end-users to know if they may be experiencing a migration-related issue or a real problem.

-- Have a post mortem with all team members involved to collect any issues that were encountered during the datacenter migration.
-This will help build a stronger team in the future and bring to light any issues that could have been prevented and take those into future projects.
+- Have a post-mortem with all team members involved to collect any issues that were encountered during the data center migration.
+This will help build a stronger team in the future, bring to light any issues that could have been prevented and take those into future projects.

 Tip.
 If you have finished data center migration to cloud, remember that you need to implement a cloud backup strategy to protect your data.